Zawadzkiego-Klonowica

-Zawadzkiego-Klonowica is a municipal neighborhood of the city of Szczecin, Poland, within the West district.
-Its a housing estate with apartment buildings.
-The neighbourhood has an area of 1.58 km^{2}, and in 2015, was inhabited by 16,034 people.
-It was developed in the 1970s.
+Zawadzkiego-Klonowica (/pl/) is an administrative neighborhood of the city of Szczecin, Poland, within the West district.
+Its a housing estate with mid- and high-rise apartment buildings.
+The neighbourhood has an area of 1.58 km^{2} (0.61 sq mi), and in 2025, was inhabited by 10,151 people.
+The neighbourhood also includes the sports facilities, such as the Netto Arena, the Wiesław Maniak Municipal Athletics Stadium, and the Zbysław Zając Velodrome.
+It also features the Church of the Annunciation of the Lord, built in 1997.